sqlfluff/sqlfluff/docs/source/indentation.rst

 By default, *SQLFluff* aims to follow the indentation most common approach to indentation.
-However, if you have other versions of indentation which are supported by published style guides, then please submit an issue on github to have that variation supported by *SQLFluff*.
+However, if you have other versions of indentation which are supported by published style guides, then please submit an issue on GitHub to have that variation supported by *SQLFluff*.

 .. _`Fishtown SQL style guide`: https://github.com/fishtown-analytics/corp/blob/master/dbt_coding_conventions.md#sql-style-guide